Phone: (806) 834-6880

-He is active as a soloist and chamber musician throughout the United States, Mexico, and Europe.
-Appearances have included those with such groups as the Houston Symphony, Houston Grand Opera, Santa Fe Pro Musica, Clear Lake Symphony, Texas Opera Theater, Society for the Performing Arts in Houston, and the Millar Brass Ensemble.
-He has recorded Incantations for Trumpet and Piano, Rhapsody for solo trumpet and harp, and Trio Italiano by Mary Jeanne van Appledorn with the Opus One recording label.
-Also, Mr. Strieder recorded Fisher Tull’s Concerto for Trumpet with the Nurnberg Symphony Orchestra in Nurnberg, Germany on Albany Records.
-Mr. Strieder has also recently appeared twice as a soloist with UADY Chamber Orchestra of Merida, Mexico.
+Mr. Strieder is active as a soloist and chamber musician with performances throughout the United States, Mexico, Europe, and Asia.
+Appearances have included those with such groups as the Houston Symphony, Dallas Symphony, Houston Grand Opera, Santa Fe Opera, Clear Lake Symphony, Texas Opera Theater, Society for the Performing Arts in Houston, and the Millar Brass Ensemble.
+He has recorded Incantations for Trumpet and Piano, Rhapsody for Solo Trumpet and Harp, and Trio Italiano, all composed by Mary Jeanne van Appledorn, with the Opus One recording label.
+Also, Mr. Strieder recorded Fisher Tull’s Concerto for Trumpet with the Nuremberg Symphony Orchestra in Nuremberg, Germany, on Albany Records.
+Mr. Strieder has recently appeared twice as a soloist with the UADY Chamber Orchestra of Merida, Mexico.

-In addition to his teaching and performing duties at Tech, Mr. Strieder directs the School of Music’s recording program.
-He has drawn over $100,000 in grant money to the program since 2000, improving equipment, streamlining editing and authoring processes and training student assistants to record the more than 400 performances that occur annually at Texas Tech.
-Mr. Strieder also directs the Winds and Percussion Department’s All-State Recording Project, in which audition materials for Texas small school and large school bands are recorded by Texas Tech faculty members.
-Faculty members also record spoken commentary to help students prepare for their auditions.
+In addition to his teaching and performing duties at Texas Tech, Mr. Strieder directs the School of Music’s recording program.
+His work includes improving equipment, streamlining editing and authoring processes, and training student assistants to record the more than 400 performances that occur annually at Texas Tech.
+Mr. Strieder directs the Winds and Percussion Department’s All-State Recording Project, in which audition materials for Texas small school and large school bands are recorded by Texas Tech faculty members.